devinit/datahub/README.md

 ---------
 - [ ] Reduce service worker pre-cache bundle
-- [ ] Make webpack loader for coping over package.json version && api config into a separate config file
+- [ ] Make webpack loader for coping over package.json version && api config into a separate config file.
+This will ensure we dont have the all package.json file in our client code budle
 - [ ] Get rid of proptypes in one of the lib folder files
 - [ ] re-add service worker
 - [ ] enable http2
-- [ ] fix broken less to Js script (we use it to get color values from semantic site globals) this will ensure we dont have the all package.json file in our client code budle
+- [ ] fix broken less to Js script (we use it to get color values from semantic site globals)

 ## VERY STRANGE BUG